Source-Robotics/PAR6-Collaborative-Robot-Arm/PAR6 Description/readme.md

 3. Added position-controlled actuators for the arm.
 4. Added `scene.xml` which includes the robot, with a textured groundplane, skybox, and haze.

-## Contributing

-For robot description fixes, please open one issue per model problem and keep pull requests to one logical change.
-Link the related issue, describe how you tested or validated the URDF/MJCF change, and see the contributing overview for details: https://github.com/Source-Robotics/.github?tab=contributing-ov-file

 ## License

 This model is released under an [Apache-2.0 License](LICENSE).